 I was the solution, the companion, the fighter,

 I was justice, courage, and protection.

 By many a beauty admired and befriended,

 city to city, failure by failure, falsely seen as a heroine,

-like those of a baby when his mother leaned over to check.
+like those of a baby when mother leans over to check.

-He is the reason why I fought, I suppose,
+He is the reason why I fought, I realise,